FROMM MUSIC FOUNDATION

 CONTACT: Lesley Bannatyne

-The Board of Directors of the Fromm Music Foundation at Harvard University is pleased to announce the names of fourteen composers selected to receive 2012 Fromm commissions.
+The Board of Directors of the Fromm Music Foundation at Harvard University is pleased to announce the names of twelve composers selected to receive 2014 Fromm commissions.
 These commissions represent one of the principal ways that the Fromm Music Foundation seeks to strengthen composition and to bring contemporary concert music closer to the public.
-In addition to the commissioning fee, a subsidy is available for the ensemble performing the premiere of the commissioned work.
+In addition to the commissioning award, a subsidy is available for the ensemble performing the premiere of the commissioned work.
+Previous recipients include Luciano Berio, Elliott Carter, Leon Kirchner, Augusta Read Thomas, Gabriela Lena Frank, Chaya Czernowin, Roger Reynolds, David Gompper, and many more of today’s leading composers.

 Amy Beth Kirsten